danibram/mocker-data-generator/README.md

                 hasOne: 'user',
                 get: 'id' //this populate the field with one id of a random user }

+            //OR:

+            {
+                hasOne: 'user',
+                get: 'id',
+                eval: true //this populate the field with one id of a random user with eval string }
         ```

 * **_hasMany_**: You can pass 4 parameters: